Essential for Salvation

 A Sermon on Romans 10:9-10Read more

 What are the essential truths that must be made known for a person to be saved?
-Many say that the Bible teaches that one must only believe on the name Jesus Christ to be saved.
-Other’s preach that we must believe in the person of Mary, or that we must have extraordinary knowledge in order to be saved.
-In this sermon on Romans 10:9-10, Dr. Martyn Lloyd-Jones shows the fallacy of both extremes.
-One temptation is to take away essential doctrines of the Gospel in order to make it less offensive and more inclusive.
-The other temptation is to add more to the Gospel than what is necessary, making it impossible for man to come to God and creating a works-based salvation.
-Dr. Lloyd-Jones shows us through Scripture that the Gospel message must include an explanation of who Jesus is, why we need Him, and why He is sufficient.
-This sermon will remind us of the biblical truth that a true evangelistic message must include repentance towards God and faith in Jesus Christ.
-In light of the truths presented in this sermon, we will be challenged to analyze our own beliefs and practices to see if they line up with the message of the apostles.
-Listeners will be encouraged to be bold in the proclamation of the Gospel because it is the only hope that man has.
+Many say that the Bible teaches that one must only believe on the name of Jesus Christ to be saved.
+Others preach that one must believe in the person of Mary or that they must have extraordinary knowledge in order to be saved.
+In this sermon on Romans 10:9–10 titled “Essential for Salvation,” Dr. Martyn Lloyd-Jones shows the fallacy of both extremes.
+One temptation is to take away essential doctrines of the gospel in order to make it less offensive and more inclusive.
+The other temptation is to add more to the gospel than what is necessary, making it impossible for anyone to come to God and creating a works-based salvation.
+Dr. Lloyd-Jones shows through Scripture that the gospel message must include an explanation of who Jesus is, why He is needed, and why He is sufficient.
+This sermon will remind the listener of the biblical truth that a true evangelistic message must include repentance towards God and faith in Jesus Christ.
+In light of the truths presented in this sermon, the listener will be challenged to analyze their own beliefs and practices to see if they line up with the message of the apostles.
+Listeners will be encouraged to be bold in the proclamation of the gospel because it is the only true hope for the world.

 About Dr. Martyn Lloyd-Jones